 We have lots planned including our roadshow, which will see us travel up and down the UK and Ireland spreading love and hygiene happiness!
 We have 7 NEW tools in production and a few surprises in store.
 As a fairly new brand we are conscious to just take each day as it comes but are excited for the future.

 You can shop the Navy Professional hygiene range online now at Salons Direct

-Find more salon hygiene products here.
+Find more salon hygiene products and salon PPE here.

 Keep reading on the Salons Direct Blog…